This page was generated from

 # Solve for the equilibrium aggregate saving rule in a CobbDouglasMarkovEconomy

-solve_markov_market = False
+solve_markov_market = True

 # Solve a simple Krusell-Smith-style two state, two shock model